 Negotiate a Settlement

-Creditors are willing to settle for much less than what you owe.
+Creditors are willing to settle your debt for much less than what you owe.
 Do not be intimidated to negotiate for less.
 The creditors/collections agencies would rather receive some funds from you to end the relationship than to continue to pay a collections agency to nag you.
-Be sure to request the agreed settlement amount be put in writing before issuing payment.
+Be sure to request that the agreed settlement amount be put in writing before issuing a payment.

 Obtain a Secured Credit Card